In-patient luxury rehab center in Thailand

 3. Paranoia

-Paranoia is defined as thinking or feeling of being threatened in some way, even when there’s no evidence for it.
+Paranoia is defined as thinking or feeling of being threatened in a certain way, even when there’s no evidence for it.
 People with paranoia often believe someone wants to harm them or is out there to get them.
-Paranoid thoughts can become delusions when they become so persistent that nothing can convince a person that what they think isn’t true.
+Paranoid thoughts become delusions when they become so persistent that nothing convinces a person anymore that what they think isn’t true.

-Physical effects of paranoia include lack of sleep and self-care, which leads to stress, messy appearance, weight gain, and other problems associated with it.
+Physical effects of paranoia include lack of sleep and self-care, which leads to stress, messy appearance, and weight gain.
 Behavioral effects of paranoia include hypervigilance (constantly looking for threats), defensiveness, accusatory behavior, inability to take criticism, aggressiveness, and social isolation.

 Who is affected by substance-induced psychotic disorder?

 Risk factors for substance-induced psychotic disorder are different cases that make a person more susceptible to this mental illness.
-Everyone who drinks too much alcohol, misuses drugs and develops drug abuse problems can develop a substance-induced psychotic disorder, but many of them do not.
-For that reason, it’s useful to know the factors that increase one’s susceptibility to this mental health problem.
-Risk factors for substance-induced psychotic disorder are listed below:
+The risk factors for substance-induced psychotic disorder are listed below.

 • Drinking excessive amounts of alcohol